 Peter Goldman is an author and journalist living in New York City.
-He spent most of his professional life with Newsweek as a national-affairs writer, a senior editor, and team leader of a special-projects unit producing major works of narrative journalism for the magazine.
+He spent most of his professional life with Newsweek as a national-affairs writer, a senior editor, and team leader of a special-projects unit producing major works of narrative journalism for the magazine--among them inside accounts of seven presidential elections.

 He was married for 41 years to Helen Dudar, an award-winning newspaper and magazine writer.
 In the last year of her life, he edited and published The Attentive Eye, a collection of her journalism.
 She died of breast cancer in 2002.